A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

-Assumption \ref{Assumption wr}(i) says that each agent employs a convex combination of all agents' states in the distributed optimization algorithms.
-Assumption \ref{Assumption wr}(ii) ensures the agents' information interacts at a nonvanishing rate.
-Without this assumption, information from some agents may gradually lose its impact over time, and in the limit, leading to loss of information from these agents \cite{nedic}. \begin{assumption}[Stepsize Rule] The stepsize $\alpha(t)>0$ satisfies the following conditions:
+Assumption \ref{Assumption wr}(i) establishes that each agent employs a convex combination of all agents' information in the distributed optimization algorithms.
+Assumption \ref{Assumption wr}(ii) states that all agents are assigned a uniform, non-zero lower bound on all weights corresponding to interactions with agents providing information, thus ensuring that the information from each agent influences the information of every other agent persistently in time \cite{nedic}. \begin{assumption}[Stepsize Rule] The stepsize $\alpha(t)>0$ satisfies the following conditions:

 \end{assumption}

 Assumption \ref{Assumption sr} ensures the convergence of the distributed optimization algorithms to the optimal point.